carlosaugustojunior/dot-net-dependency-injection/README.md

 # dot-net-dependency-injection
-Code to show how dependency injection works in .NET.
+Code to show how dependency injection works in .NET using Minimal API and .NET 6.

 ## Dependency injection configuration ##